ffathina/Data-Analyst/README.md

 # Data-Analyst
-this is my data analysis exercise, feel free to have a look.
+this is my first data analysis exercise, feel free to have a look.
 Any advice very welcome